 No. Variable fonts are beneficial when replacing multiple weights or styles in a single file, but they may be heavier than static WOFF2 files if only one or two weights are needed.

 Yes.
 WOFF2 compresses efficiently, but subsetting removes unused glyphs entirely.
-This reduces file size further and minimizes parsing and rendering work.
+This reduces file size further and minimises parsing and rendering work.

-In most cases, no. Modern CSS techniques combined with WOFF2, proper caching, and font-display provide reliable performance without scripting.
-JavaScript is typically reserved for conditional or dynamic font loading scenarios.
+In most cases, no. Modern CSS combined with WOFF2, proper caching, and font-display provide reliable performance without scripting.
+JavaScript is reserved for conditional or dynamic font loading scenarios.

 No. Only preload fonts used in above-the-fold or LCP-critical content.
 Overusing preload can compete with more important resources and slow overall rendering.

-Use metric-compatible fallback fonts, maintain consistent line-height and sizing, and avoid late font application to large text blocks to minimize CLS during font swaps.
+Use metric-compatible fallback fonts, maintain consistent line-height and sizing, and avoid late font application to large text blocks to minimise CLS during font swaps.